-There is a chronic shortage of affordable housing in rural England and Sussex is certainly no exception to this, with houses in many areas costing well in excess of 10 times the average county income.
+There is a chronic shortage of affordable housing in rural England and Sussex is certainly no exception to this, with properties in many areas costing well in excess of the average county income.

-These trends can make rural areas places which are unaffordable for those in occupations such as nurses, teachers and farm workers.
-The in-migration of affluent commuters and retirees may create an imbalance in rural communities as young people, families and those on low incomes cannot afford the inflated house prices.
+These trends can make rural areas unaffordable for those in occupations such as nurses, teachers and farm workers.
+The in-migration of affluent commuters and retirees may create an imbalance in rural communities as young people, families and those on low incomes cannot afford inflated house prices.

 Key services and facilities including pubs, shops and schools may struggle to remain viable as the needs of the population change.
 Similarly, communities may lose their vibrancy as they become dormitories for those working elsewhere, lead to the breakdown of social and family networks as people cannot afford to live locally and traditional activities such as sports teams struggle for participants.

-The key functions of the Rural Housing Enabling team are to:
+The key functions of our Rural Housing Enabling Service are to:

 - Act as an “honest broker” to facilitate the often lengthy and complex process of developing affordable and mixed development housing schemes in rural areas to promote sustainable communities;

-- Work closely with village communities, Parish Councils, District Councils, Housing Associations, landowners and anyone else involved in the process of providing local needs housing;
+- Work closely with village communities, Parish Councils, District Councils, Community Land Trusts, Housing Associations, landowners and anyone else involved in the process of providing local needs housing;

 - Identify local affordable housing needs through Housing Needs Surveys;